hpylieva/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 - Consider these guidelines while correcting the dev/test mislabeled examples:
   - Apply the same process to your dev and test sets to make sure they continue to come from the same distribution.
-  - Consider examining examples your algorithm got right as well as ones it got wrong.
-(Not always done if you reached a good accuracy)
+  - Consider examining examples your algorithm got right as well as ones it got wrong as errors in labels might be in both sets of examples (Not always done if you reached a good accuracy >98%)
   - Train and (dev/test) data may now come from a slightly different distributions.
   - It's very important to have dev and test sets to come from the same distribution.
 But it could be OK for a train set to come from slightly other distribution.
+DL algorthms are robust to mislabeled samples, and train set is mostly big, so we might won't have resources to fix all the labels there.
+But we can fix the labels in dev and test sets - this causes difference in distribution in train and dev/test sets - and this is okay.

 ### Build your first system quickly, then iterate

-- The steps you take to make your deep learning project:
+The steps you take to make your new (not implemented yet) ML/DL project:
   - Setup dev/test set and metric
-  - Build initial system quickly
+  - Build initial system quickly and then iterate
   - Use Bias/Variance analysis & Error analysis to prioritize next steps.

 ### Training and testing on different distributions

-- A lot of teams are working with deep learning applications that have training sets that are different from the dev/test sets due to the hunger of deep learning to data.
+- A lot of teams are working with deep learning applications that have training sets that are different from the dev/test sets due to the hunger of deep learning to data (teams are taking each data they have and then shuffle it into train).
 - There are some strategies to follow up when training set distribution differs from dev/test sets distribution.
   - Option one (not recommended): shuffle all the data together and extract randomly training and dev/test sets.
     - Advantages: all the sets now come from the same distribution.
     - Disadvantages: the other (real world) distribution that was in the dev/test sets will occur less in the new dev/test sets and that might be not what you want to achieve.
+Whereas the dev set is setting the target distribution for team (as this is somethin we will use on prod).
   - Option two: take some of the dev/test set examples and add them to the training set.
     - Advantages: the distribution you care about is your target now.
     - Disadvantage: the distributions in training and dev/test sets are now different.
 But you will get a better performance over a long time.

+Notes:
+1. Dev set should always represent the data we are targeting at.
+2. We don't always need to use all the data we have.

 ### Bias and Variance with mismatched data distributions

-- Bias and Variance analysis changes when training and Dev/test set is from the different distribution.
+!
+Bias and Variance analysis changes when training and Dev/test set is from the different distribution.
 - Example: the cat classification example.
 Suppose you've worked in the example and reached this
   - Human error: 0%
   - Train error: 1%
   - Dev error: 10%
-  - In this example, you'll think that this is a variance problem, but because the distributions aren't the same you can't tell for sure.
+In this example, you'll think that this is a variance problem, but because the distributions aren't the same you can't tell for sure.
 Because it could be that train set was easy to train on, but the dev set was more difficult.

-- To solve this issue we create a new set called train-dev set as a random subset of the training set (so it has the same distribution) and we get:
+- To solve this issue we create a new set called **training-dev set as a random subset of the training set (so it has the same distribution as train set)** and we get:
   - Human error: 0%
   - Train error: 1%
   - Train-dev error: 9%